Zaheer Yousef: Academic and research work

 Yousef's academic interests focus on the pathophysiology of heart muscle diseases and the mechanisms of therapeutic interventions.
 His work includes clinical and imaging-based research on cardiac resynchronisation, chemotherapy-induced cardiomyopathy, and heart failure with preserved ejection fraction.
 His studies use echocardiography, cardiac MRI, and haemodynamic assessment to investigate novel treatment pathways.

+Charitable work

+Yousef is a founding member of the Africa-HF course, which offers bespoke post-graduate training in heart failure to African healthcare professionals.
+He also runs regular pacemaker training workshops throughout sub-Saharan Africa, promoting the use of refurbished pacemakers to improve affordable access to device therapy in low- and middle-income countries.